 It is worth noting that while all life coaching is life mentoring, not all life mentoring is life coaching.
 Why?
 Because coaching necessarily involves working in a 1:1 setting and it is arguably possible to offer life mentoring (i.e. ideas and wisdom) through a book.

 Remember that the stance of the coach/mentor will always be present even in traditional mentoring or executive coaching.
 How can it not be?
-My point is that the limits of the enquiry around “career/work” also limits the relevance of the stance.
+My point is that the limiting the focus to “career/work” also limits the relevance of the stance.
 For example, one does not necessarily need to explore the nature of self to resolve a conflict with a colleague using traditional executive coaching.
 Though it may help!

 Some might say that all this is semantics.
 Perhaps.
 However, the terminology of coaching vs mentoring is everywhere and it is potentially very confusing.
 We can only hope to navigate these fields by trying to be as clear as possible on what things are, and are not.
 At least, that has been my intention with this post.
 Remember too that the terms executive coaching, mentoring, life coaching will mean different things to different practitioners!
-What I have shared here is my perspective.
+What I have shared here is how I see things.

 Harsha is a 1:1 coach and independent thinker based in London.
 He empowers people to find more clarity, confidence and focus in their lives — to cut through the noise, in a world so full of it.
 Harsha’s new book, Machine Ego: Tragedy of the Modern Mind, is now available in paperback and Kindle through Amazon.